 Leading from the South

-Leading from the South is a programme resourced by the Dutch Ministry of Foreign Affairs.
-It supports activism devised, implemented, and led by women’s rights organisations in the Global South.
+LFS is a consortium created to resource feminist activism in the Global South and supported by the Ministry of Foreign Affairs of the Netherlands.
+It supports activism devised, implemented, and led by women’s, girls, trans, and intersex rights organisations in the Global South.
 The fund is being implemented by four women’s funds in the Global South, of which Women’s Fund Asia is the implementing fund in the Asia region.